-So if you live in a participating state and are considering dropping $20 on the Mega Millions jackpot this week, you might scale down your expectations of big winnings and consider this modest lottery instead.
+So if you live in a participating state and are considering dropping $20 on Mega Millions or Powerball this week, you might scale down your expectations of big winnings and consider this modest lottery instead.
 You’ll certainly have a better chance of winning!

 But no matter whether you win or lose, you get to keep all the money you’ve deposited in your credit union account, plus interest.

 You’ll want to hurry though — the next $5,000 quarterly drawing is set for January 14, 2019!